-Cinco de Mayo is a month away.
-I thought that the best way to celebrate the countdown was to focus on some of my favorite Mexican recipes.
+Instant Pot Mexican Smashed Pinto Beans are a perfect way to celebrate Cinco de Mayo or any occasion where you want an easy and delicious side dish.
+For Cinco de Mayo I thought that the best way to celebrate the countdown was to focus on some of my favorite Mexican recipes.
 My Smashed Pinto Beans made in my Instant Pot are at the top of my list!

 The combination of the Instant Pot, and dried Pinto Beans is a match made in heaven!
 I’ve found that the Instant Pot perfectly cooks the unsoaked dried beans in 30 minutes.
 I end up with smashed pinto beans that are absolutely delicious!